Vamdrup Municipality: History

-Until 1 January 2007 Vamdrup municipality was a municipality (Danish, kommune) in the former Vejle County on the Jutland peninsula in southeast Denmark.
-The municipality covered an area of 102 km2, and had a total population of 7,456 (2005).
-Its last mayor was Mike Legarth, a member of the Conservative People's Party (Det Konservative Folkeparti).
+The municipality was created in 1970 as the result of the 1970 Municipal reforms that merged the existing parishes of Hjarup, Vamdrup, and Ødis Parish.
+The main city and the site of its municipal council was the town of Vamdrup.
+By 2005, the municipality covered an area of 102 km2, and had a total population of 7,456.
+Its last mayor was Mike Legarth, a member of the Conservative People's Party.